 Today’s world seems to get more and more stressful.
 This year we have had natural disasters from weather across our nation along with continuing health epidemic concerns.
 There are a number of challenging life experiences happening in the international arena.
 I think we have all experienced psychological distress in one area or another.
 Research suggests…

-So Why is Vacation Important?
-The short answer is “All work and no play made Jack a very dull boy.”
+So Why are Vacations Important?
+Vacations are important!!
+Trust us they just are and we give your 5 quick reasons why vacations are important here.
+The very short answer though is “All work and no play made Jack a very dull boy.”
 And not only dull but also unhappy and unhealthy.
-Vacation time is essential for your mental, physical, and emotional good health.
-Why is Vacation Important?
-Numerous studies have shown that regular vacations can benefit your…
+Vacation time is essential…